accumulator/charge-lnd/README.md

 # charge-lnd

-This script matches your open channels against a number of customizable criteria and applies a channel policy based on the matching section.
+This script matches your open Lightning channels against a number of customizable criteria and applies channel fees based on the matching policy.

 ## Installation

-This script needs a moderately recent lnd (https://github.com/lightningnetwork/lnd) instance running.
+This script needs a moderately recent LND (https://github.com/lightningnetwork/lnd) instance running.

 You don't need to have full admin rights to use charge-lnd.
 The following access rights are used:
 - `offchain:read`